Linear Model and Extensions: Regression Models for Count Outcomes

 \chapter{Regression Models for Count Outcomes}

 A random variable for counts can take values in $\left\{ 0,1,2,\ldots\right\} $.
 This type of variable is common in applied statistics.
-For example, it can represent how many times you visit the gym every week, how many lectures you have missed in the linear model course, how many traffic accidents happened in certain areas during certain periods, etc. This chapter focuses on statistical modeling of those outcomes given covariates. \citet{hilbe2014modeling} is a textbook focusing on count outcome regressions.
+For example, it can represent \begin{enumerate}[label=(E\arabic*), ref=E\arabic*] \item how many times you visit the gym every week, \item how many lectures you have missed in the ``Linear Model'' course, \item how many traffic accidents happened in certain areas during certain periods. \end{enumerate} This chapter focuses on statistical modeling of those outcomes given covariates. \citet{hilbe2014modeling} is a textbook focusing on count outcome regressions.